jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 ```

 So my talk was done, and somebody said, "You know, I have this quote
-from Walmart Labs guy you might want to put it in your talk."
-And it
+from Walmart Labs guy.
+You might want to put it in your talk."
+And
-was like: wow, this is great!
+it was like: wow, this is great!
 Because he is telling my story.

 With Clojure we get to market faster and with better quality.
 We
 avoid unintended interruptions in Java apps from code in one area